ProbioticFarmer/flash-attention-deterministic/README.md

 - Debugging training instabilities
 - Meeting compliance requirements for model auditing

 Standard Flash Attention is fast but non-deterministic.
-Previous attempts to add determinism (like [RiddleHe's implementation](https://github.com/RiddleHe/flash-attention-deterministic)) destroyed GPU parallelism, resulting in **100-200x slowdowns** that made them unusable in production.
+Achieving determinism while maintaining GPU parallelism has been a significant challenge for the community.

 ## The Solution